-In follow up to my earlier post, my research has revealed that I am, happily, wrong about the flat overhand.
+In follow up to my earlier post, my research has revealed that I am, happily, wrong about the flat/offset overhand.

 The bad news, is that the knot (which was only partially tied) securing the ends of the two rappel ropes together did fail, resulting in an accident.

-The good news, for those of us who have trusted our lives to the flat overhand, is that the investigation that followed revealed that the knot that failed had not been completely tied, so the accident was a result of human error in the tying of the knot, and was not due to the failure of a correctly tied flat overhand knot.
+The good news, for those of us who have trusted our lives to the flat/offset overhand, is that the investigation that followed revealed that the knot that failed had not been completely tied, so the accident was a result of human error in the tying of the knot, and was not due to the failure of a correctly tied flat/offset overhand knot.

 Because I put misinformation out there, I feel obliged to share what I have learned:

-- The flat overhand can be relied upon and is still taught as a reliable knot by the Austrian, Canadian and American guiding associations as well as others.
+The flat/offset overhand can be relied upon and is still taught as a reliable knot by the Austrian, Canadian and American guiding associations as well as others.

-- The American Mountain Guide Association recommends that the flat overhand may not be the best choice in certain situations, such as when connecting a specialized tag line to a regular dynamic lead rope.
+The American Mountain Guide Association recommends that the flat/offset overhand may not be the best choice in certain situations, such as when connecting a specialized tag line to a regular dynamic lead rope.

-- The flat overhand has been tested to be reliable with ropes of different diameter such as with a 9.5 single lead rope and a 6mm haul line.
+The flat/offset overhand has been tested to be reliable with ropes of different diameter such as with a 9.5 single lead rope and a 6mm haul line.

-- The Association of Canadian Mountain Guides is now teaching the barrel knot (shown below) as a replacement for the flat overhand for situations where the flat overhand is determined to be inadequate but the benefits of a “flat” profile are needed.
+The Association of Canadian Mountain Guides is now teaching the barrel knot (shown below) as a replacement for the flat/offset overhand for situations where the flat/offset overhand is determined to be inadequate but the benefits of a “flat” profile are needed.

-- The flat figure eight knot – shown here, is a “death knot” and has caused accidents.
+The flat/offset figure eight knot – shown here, is a “death knot” and has caused accidents.
 The flat figure eight rolls easily in this configuration and should not be used, ever, for any reason.

-Examples of situations where the flat overhand is not the best choice include times when forces could exceed the usual rappelling forces.
+Examples of situations where the flat/offset overhand is not the best choice include times when forces could exceed the usual rappelling forces.
 These include:

-When tying the flat overhand, it is critical to do the following:
+When tying the flat/offset overhand, it is critical to do the following:

 ORIGINAL POST BELOW IN ITALICS - THE BARREL KNOT IS A GOOD OPTION, BUT THE FLAT OVERHAND IS A RELIABLE KNOT WHEN USED WITHIN ITS LIMITATIONS.